Your help goes a long way in keeping our high standards of care, delivered to over 1,400 Veterans each year.

 VE Day remains an important National Day of Remembrance, with events held across the country.

 Echoing the celebrations of 1945, street parties and community events bring people together in remembrance.
+People also mark the day in other ways, including:

 At Erskine Veterans Charity, we work hard to ensure that the sacrifices made by WWII Veterans are never forgotten.
 We are proud to share the stories of Veterans and their families from this era, serving as a poignant reminder of the hardships of war and the importance of ensuring such tragedies are never repeated.
-Throughout Erskine, Veterans will be able to join in with the many events marking the end of war in Europe.
-The commemoration of VE Day events will end as they began 80 years ago - with street party celebrations, to which Veterans, staff, families, volunteers will attend.

 The memory of all of those that served must be preserved, our stories must be shared when we are gone, and as a country we must educate the youth to ensure that the world never sees a repeat of the events of World War II and D-Day.
 It’s our duty to keep the past alive, so history does not repeat its darkest days.